m1el/m1el.github.io/coding-sewer-tales/001-just-integrate-the-backend.md

 Do you *expect* the events to happen in that order?
 But anyway, I cussed under my breath, and wrote some code to handle that.

 How do you distinguish different clients?
-Now truly, unless the web server does some magic, there's no information which would allo it to distinguish different clients.
+Now truly, unless the web server does some magic, there's no information which would allow it to distinguish different clients.
 And then we'd be screwed, because then the integration is literally impossible.
 Then I open \[dramatic music\] the *second tab*.
 Now, what do you think is going to happen?

 - A. Magic.
 The server magically figures out the way to respond to the matching tabs.